 For new requests you will also have the option to ‘Request cancellation’.
 Your request will be updated with the status ‘Cancellation requested’ and can then be removed by library staff.

-If you are allowing everyone to see the purchase suggestions made by others with the OPACViewOthersSuggestions preference, then there will be a link at the top of your OPAC under the search box.
+If you are allowing everyone to see the purchase suggestions made by others with the OPACViewOthersSuggestions preference, there will be a link at the top of your OPAC under the search box.

 There will be a link when the patron finds nothing for their search.